 without any installed code interfering.
 Existing bundles must all be in

-state.
+the INSTALLED or RESOLVED state.
 In this

 state, the framework will run at start level 0.